eclipse-zenoh/zenoh-c/docs/concepts.rst

 Moved types `z_moved_xxx_t`
 ---------------------------

-When the function accepts the `z_moved_xxx_t*` parameter, this means that it takes the ownership of the passed object.
+When a function accepts a `z_moved_xxx_t*` parameter, it takes ownership of the passed object.
-To pass the owned object to such function the caller should use `z_xxx_move` function or generic macro `z_move`.
+To pass the object, use the `z_xxx_move` function or the `z_move` macro.

-If the owned object is passed to some function by moving the caller should not use it anymore.
-It's still safe to call `z_drop` on it, but it's not necessary.
-Notice also that the `z_drop` itself finally accepts ownership of owned structure, so it's also requizes `z_move` conversion.
+Once the object is moved, the caller should no longer use it.
+While calling `z_drop` is safe, it's not required.
+Note that `z_drop` itself takes ownership, so `z_move` is also needed in this case.
 Example:

 .. code-block:: c